Explore the Speakers

 Neurodiversity and Radicalisation

-Exploring the potential additional vulernability that neurodivergent pupils have towards radicalisiton and ways the far use soft indoctrinisation through memes and images.
+Exploring the potential additional vulnerability that neurodivergent pupils have towards radicalisation and ways the far use soft indoctrinisation through memes and images.

 Lunch